 Council Member John Boyle reviewed with Council Members the concerns and recommendations of the Budget Subcommittee.
 CM Boyle stated that the subcommittee was pleased to see that the Governor's Budget Recommendations included funding for the Department of Labor within their own line-item.
 CM Boyle suggested that the DIA consider increasing their information technology budget and requested the Council support the DIA in their need for electronic efficiency.

 CM Boyle stated that the subcommittee was concerned with the current application requirements of the Safety Grant Program.
-He stated that the subcommittee was in agreement that the DIA could better serve the employees and employers of Massachusetts by focussing the grant program toward high-risk industries and the workers most vulnerable to injuries.
+He stated that the subcommittee was in agreement that the DIA could better serve the employees and employers of Massachusetts by focusing the grant program toward high-risk industries and the workers most vulnerable to injuries.